Impact of quantum entanglement induced by magnetic fields on primordial gravitational waves: Graviton-photon conversion

 We assume the gauge kinetic function in the form

 where $c$ is a constant parameter.
 We take $c=-1/2$ to make the analysis easier.
 For this parameter, the power spectrum of the electromagnetic fields $A_\mu$ is scale-invariant~\cite{Kanno:2009ei}.
-While, the spectrum of magnetic fields become $P(B) \propto k^2$.
-We have a choice of taking $c=-1$ in order to have a scale-invariant primordial magnetic fields.
+We have a choice of taking $c=-1$ in order to have a scale-invariant primordial magnetic field.
 However, we will see $c=-1/2$ is sufficient to get a significant modification of the quantum state of gravitons.